Things to look for and to ask

 Things to look for

-• if your child is with you are they engaging with your child
+• A warm welcome when you arrive.
+If your child is with you are they engaging with your child.

-• children’s art and work on display
+• Children’s art and work on display.

-• children are happy and engaged
+• Children are happy and engaged.

-• easy to move furniture and height adjusting tables
+• Easy to move furniture and height adjusting tables.

-• somewhere safe to store any specialist equipment needed to care for your child
+• Somewhere safe to store any specialist equipment needed to care for your child.

-• are you able to leave your pushchair
+• Are you able to leave your pushchair.

-• off road parking
+• Is there off road parking

 What will your child be doing?